SurpriseDog/WordTree/Readme.md

  **Frequency List**

- The frequency lists are from the OpenSubtitle Project: https://opus.nlpl.eu/OpenSubtitles/corpus/version/OpenSubtitles
+ The default subtitle frequency lists are from the OpenSubtitle project: https://opus.nlpl.eu/OpenSubtitles/corpus/version/OpenSubtitles

  Tokenization was done here: https://github.com/hermitdave/FrequencyWords

  It's authorized under the `CC-by-sa-4.0` license.
 I have compressed the 2018 files and removed words with less than 3 hits in the corpus to save space and improve loading times.

+ The Wikipedia word frequency lists are from this github project: https://github.com/IlyaSemenov/wikipedia-word-frequency

+ It's authorized under the `MIT license` license.
+I have cut short every file that has more than a million lines to save space and improve loading times.